 If an investigation is charged, the Respondent is not automatically told who made the complaint.
 However, the victim's name will probably appear in the notification letter sent to the accused by the Title IX Officer.
-For example, that letter usually contains this language (this particular example addresses alleged sexual assault):
+For example, the letter regarding an allegation of sexual assault generally contains this language:

 "I'm writing to notify you that I have received a complaint that you engaged in conduct that may have violated the University's sexual harassment and sexual violence policy.
-Specifically, it is alleged that you sexually assaulted (name) at (location) on (date) . . ."
+Specifically, it is alleged that you sexually assaulted (name) at (location) on (date) . . . "